 One drawback of having fun and playing with new friends at NBKC is that sand, dust, or other debris may get lodged in a dog’s eye.

-Additionally, due to the different environmental factors—such as the presence of various trees and pollen on our grounds compared to those at home—some dogs may also experience eye irritations from unseen particles in the air.
+Additionally, due to the different environmental factors—such as the presence of various trees and pollen on our grounds compared to those at home—some dogs may also experience eye irritations from airborne particles.

 Foreign matter in the eye can lead to non-infectious conjunctivitis.
 Certain dog breeds, such as Cocker Spaniels, Bulldogs, and Miniature Schnauzers, are particularly prone to dry eyes, which can also result in non-infectious conjunctivitis.